 Professor Wolf-Spencer joined the faculty of the Elizabethtown College theatre program in 2010 as an Assistant Professor of Theatre.
-Previously, Richard acted as the theatrical design/technology professor at Emory & Henry College, in Emory, Virginia, for four years.
+Previously, Richard acted as the theatrical design / technology professor at Emory & Henry College, in Emory, Virginia, for four years.
 Richard spent eight years as the resident technical director and theatre technology instructor at the University of Idaho and Idaho Repertory Theatre.
 He also spent several years at the Beasley Performing Arts Center in Pullman, Washington, working with incoming road shows such as Cats, Singin’ In The Rain, David Copperfield and Drew Carey.
 Richard holds an MA in theatre arts from Washington State University along with an MFA in theatrical design from the University of Idaho.
 Among his design credits are his recent lighting designs for productions of Pinocchio for the Barter Theatre Players in Abingdon, Virginia, and Frankenstein at the Wellmont Regional Center for the Arts in Tennessee.
 Richard has created lighting designs for road shows such as Yesterday Once More and Linda Davis’ Lizzie LaRue at The Lincoln Theatre in Marion, Virginia.
-Richard worked as the lighting designer for a production of Lost In Yonkers by Neil Simon and as the scenic designer for Equus by Peter Shaffer in 2011 at the Ephrata Performing Arts Center in Ephrata, Pennsylvania.
+Richard worked as the lighting designer for a production of Lost In Yonkers by Neil Simon and as the scenic designer for Equus and The Night of the Iguana at the Ephrata Performing Arts Center in Ephrata, Pennsylvania.
 He is advisor to the college's chapter of the national theatre honorary fraternity, Alpha Psi Omega.

 Adjunct Faculty; Costume Shop Manager

 firstname.lastname@example.org | 717-361-1441